 The Board of Directors has a Compensation and Corporate Governance Committee.
 The Compensation and Corporate Governance Committee is responsible for (i) evaluating senior management; and (ii) developing appropriate compensation policies for the senior management and directors of the Corporation.
-Honoraria and fees have been paid to directors for attending meetings of the Board of Directors and committee meetings.
+Honoraria and fees have been paid in past years to directors for attending meetings of the Board of Directors and committee meetings.
 This amount is intended to compensate the directors for their time and effort in overseeing the management of the Corporation.
 Other than as noted under the headings "Management Contracts" and "Statement of Executive Compensation", no compensation is directly paid by the Corporation to its officers.
-Accordingly, the Compensation and Corporate Governance Committee has not, at any time since the beginning of the Corporation's fiscal year ending December 31, 2010, retained a compensation consultant or advisor to assist in determining compensation levels or for any other reason.
+Accordingly, the Compensation and Corporate Governance Committee does not currently have a formal process for determining executive compensation.
+The Compensation and Corporate Governance Committee has not, at any time since the beginning of the Corporation's fiscal year ending December 31, 2010, retained a compensation consultant or advisor to assist in determining compensation levels or for any other reason.